Smooth and fluid yet highly precise sounding speaker cable

-Depending on how you terminate it, the cable can be used in single-wire and bi-wire configuration.
+Depending on how you terminate it, the cable can be used in single-wire and bi-wire configurations (although the manufacturer does not recommend this, see conclusion section).
 In a single-wire configuration, the thick and thin conductors can simply be bundled together.
 In bi-wire config, the natural assumption would be to use the thinner ones for treble and the thicker ones for the bass, which is how I used it.

 It is important to note that the litze wires are individually coated with a very thin insulating layer individually.
 This layer is invisible to the eye but becomes visible upon heating the wires with a soldering iron or even better by using a soldering pot.
 This property naturally prevents the crimping of connectors unless the insulating layers are removed prior to the crimping.
 Also, when soldering, one needs to be mindful of this and remove all the coating carefully, otherwise, the soldered connection will not be optimal.
 This sounds more drastic than it is though.
 It comes down to heating the wires long enough for the coating to melt and come apart, then scraping away the residue and re-soldering the wires once more.

 The spades that are used for this cable are the very nicely made Furutech FP-218 Gold.
 These spades are very easy to solder: the pure copper heats up quickly and makes for very smooth and clean solder connections, unlike the more messy or brittle result using some lesser quality spades that are made of impure alloys.